-If you are interested in doing this, please contact the Councils' Licensing Unit on email@example.com
+If you are interested in doing this, please contact the Councils' Licensing Unit on:

 This will allow us to make sure you have the correct permit in place when legislation is eventually passed.

-Changes to the Licensing Act 2003 that are due to come into force at the end of July will allow licensed premises such as public houses, bars, cafes and restaurants to serve alcohol to customers seated in these designated outside areas.
+Changes to the Licensing Act 2003 came into force at the end of July allow licensed premises such as public houses, bars, cafes and restaurants to serve alcohol to customers seated in these designated outside areas.

-Anyone looking for further information or guidance can contact the Councils' licensing team on firstname.lastname@example.org
+Anyone looking for further information or guidance can contact the Councils' licensing team on:

 Adur & Worthing Councils has put in place temporary road closures in Montague Place, Portland Road and Montague Street west specifically to assist the small businesses in these areas and allow limited outside trading in accordance with social distancing guidelines.

 The cafes, restaurants and bars in these areas are advised to consider how best they can use this opportunity to reopen successfully.
-To get advice on reopening a licensed premises and/or the use of the space outside your licensed premises contact the Councils' Licensing Unit on email@example.com
+To get advice on reopening a licensed premises and/or the use of the space outside your licensed premises contact the Councils' Licensing Unit on:

 Pavement licences guidance: